Calling Test

 You have been asking: What should I do with my life?

-Not wrong because it does not matter.
+Not wrong because it doesn't matter.
 Wrong because it puts you in the wrong starting position.
 It assumes the answer is out there somewhere — in a career, a role, a decision — waiting to be found.

 The right question is different.
 Simpler.
 And far more powerful.